Blaizzy/mlx-embeddings/docs/Homebrew-linuxbrew-core-Maintainer-Guide.md

 ## Building bottles for updated formulae

 After merging changes, we must rebuild bottles for all the PRs that had conflicts.

-To do this, tap `Homebrew/homebrew-linux-dev` and run the following command where the merge commit is `HEAD`:
+There is an automatic workflow job that handles this when the merge commit is pushed to the repository; however, to do it manually, tap `Homebrew/homebrew-linux-dev` and run the following command where the merge commit is `HEAD`:

 ```sh